walidboughdiri/mf-maestro/README.md

 2. params

- This is a simple object with params for your app. ```params``` is a prop of your react component.
-You can view a demo [here](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Home.js#L15)
+ This is a simple object with params for your app. ```params``` is a merge between prop of your react component and url path params defined in the react router.
+Url params are passed to all micro-frontends, and prop params are unique for each one.
+You can view a demo [here for params prop](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/Home.js#L15) and for path params [router](https://github.com/calions-app/mf-maestro/blob/master/test/src/pages/MainPage.js#L29) / [micro-frontend](https://github.com/calions-app/mf-maestro/blob/master/test/public/assets/micro-app-2/app.js#L45)

 3. options